Refinitiv/refinitiv-ui/documents/src/pages/start/quick-start.md

 ```

 ## Legacy Bundlers
 Many legacy bundlers, like Webpack 4, do not support [package exports](https://webpack.js.org/guides/package-exports/).
-Therefore, the developer needs to resolve paths manually.
+Therefore, paths will need to be resolved manually.

-For WebPack 4 this can be done providing `alias` in `webpack.config.js`:
+For WebPack 4 this can be achieved by providing `alias` in `webpack.config.js`:

 ```javascript
 const path = require('path');